MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Remarks

 The operator accepts another **`CStringT`** object, a character pointer, or a single character.
-You should be aware that memory exceptions can occur whenever you use this concatenation operator because new storage can be allocated for characters added to this **`CStringT`** object.
+Memory exceptions can occur whenever you use this concatenation operator because new storage can be allocated for characters added to this **`CStringT`** object.

 For information on `CThisSimpleString`, see the Remarks section of [CStringT::CStringT](#cstringt).